QUICK SUMMARY

 It’s not enough to know that social media affects our health.
 We need practical, Spirit-led action.
 Here are seven ways to begin:

-- Limit Platforms & Accounts – Unfollow accounts that stir up anxiety, envy, or anger.
-Fill your feed with peace-promoting voices and minimize online interactions with those who do not.
+- Limit Platforms & Accounts – Unfollow accounts that stir up anxiety, envy, lust, anger, confusion, or outrage.
+Fill your feed with peace-promoting voices and minimize online interactions with those who do not help you walk in wisdom.

 - Engage Locally – Global needs are real, but local love is powerful.
-Volunteer, encourage, serve—right where you are.
+Volunteer, encourage, serve, cook a meal, pray with someone, help a neighbor, disciple your children—right where you are.

 - Stay in Community – Don’t let the noise of digital environments isolate you and cause social withdrawal.
 Find real-life, faith-filled friendships that speak truth and give perspective.